 Items Not Owned by the Library or the Instructor

-In collaboration with Liaison Librarians, we’re able to order new materials for the collection that can be put on reserve at any JMU library location.
+In collaboration with Liaison Librarians, we’re able to order new materials for the collection that can be put on reserve at any JMU Library location.
 Materials obtained through Interlibrary Loan cannot be placed on reserve.

 Instructors using reserves are responsible for complying with current copyright law and regulations.
 Please refer to the Reserves Copyright Guidelines to answer basic questions on copyright.

-JMU Libraries reserves the right to decline placing any item on reserve that lacks copyright permission if the nature, scope, or extent is judged by the library to exceed the reasonable limits of fair use.
+JMU Libraries reserves the right to decline placing any item on reserve the lacks copyright permission if the nature, scope, or extent is judged by the library to exceed the reasonable limits of fair use.

 Documents placed onto course websites or into Canvas course sites are not under the control of JMU Libraries and are not reviewed for copyright compliance.
-However, we are glad to consult with faculty to provide resources to enable you to asses copyright fair use, digitize materials, and post those materials to your Canvas course pages.
+However, we are glad to consult with faculty to provide resources to enable you to assess copyright fair use, digitize materials, and post those materials to your Canvas course pages.
 For additional guidance, you may contact Howard Carrier, Liaison Librarian and Copyright Advisor, at firstname.lastname@example.org.